-- (g) After a decision is made, is there a limit on subsequent applications?
-Not applicable. - (h) How is a decision appealed?
+(g) After a decision is made, is there a limit on subsequent applications?
 Not applicable.

 (i) What is the effect of abandonment?

 An abandonment issued by LCG is exclusive of the rights of the government in the item abandoned, and does not affect any easements, servitudes or other rights vested in or acquired by other utility providers (such as gas companies, pipeline companies, electricity providers, telephone companies, or cable companies).